Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Angle of attack above which the plane will lose control.

 Aoa Curve Strength (new in 1.2)
 Shape of the angle of attack lift curve.
-See this to understand (the 2 in the input represents this value): https://www.wolframalpha.com/input/?i=-%28%281-x%29%5E2%29%2B1
+1= linear, high number = curve more vertical at the beginning See this to understand (the 2 in the input represents this value): https://www.wolframalpha.com/input/?i=-%28%281-x%29%5E2%29%2B1

 High Pitch Aoa Min Control (new in 1.2)